 Websites transmit information rather than people, but the goal should be the same – smooth, articulate delivery of valuable contents.
 A website should work well with a wide range of devices in order to maximize delivery, and every detail, from the legibility of the code to the miniscule adjustments of line spacing, must be looked after.

-I specialize in: design and conceptualization, graphics production (Photoshop, GIMP, Illustrator, Inkscape), standards-compliant and extensible front-end development (HTML5, CSS3, jQuery, LESS/SCSS), back-end developent (PHP, MySQL, custom CMS), CMS theming (Wordpress, Drupal, Magento), responsive web, white-hat SEO, and content writing.
+I specialize in: design and conceptualization, graphics production (Photoshop, GIMP, Illustrator, Inkscape), responsive front-end development (HTML5, CSS3, jQuery, LESS/SCSS), back-end developent (PHP, MySQL, Python), CMS theming (Wordpress, Drupal, Magento), SEO, and content writing.

 A viewer sees the entirety of the page at first glance, from the biggest diagrams to the smallest caption text, rather than having most of it hidden by a window.
 The resolution of a printed product far exceeds that of even the highest-resolution consumer displays.
 Technical limitations such as loading times, screen sizes, and browser compatibility issues are nonexistant.
 And information is presented in a linear and fluid way, dictated by page numbers instead of navigation menus.